Understanding Cell and Gene Medicine

 As patient advocates, your message continuity is important.
 Cell and gene medicine incorporates a complex lexicon that can be confusing.
 Within our communities, including patients, caregivers, health care providers, medical researchers and scientists, policy makers, the public and the media, there is a wide gap in knowledge and awareness about cell and gene medicine.

-The ARM Foundation slide show, Understanding Cell & Gene Medicine, can be used to help different stakeholders understand the fundamentals of cell and gene medicine, including gene therapy, gene editing, cellular therapy, and regenerative medicine.
+The Foundation slide show, Understanding Cell & Gene Medicine, can be used to help different stakeholders understand the fundamentals of cell and gene medicine, including gene therapy, gene editing, cellular therapy, and regenerative medicine.

 Talking to the General Public about Cell and Gene Medicine